nanobox-io/nanobox-docs/source/workflow/ci-cd.html.md

 ### General Requirements
 - **The CI/CD server cannot be a Docker container**.
 Nanobox builds your app using Docker containers and Docker in Docker doesn't work well.
 The CI/CD server can't share kernel space.

-## Install Nanobox in Your CI/CD Server
+## Install Nanobox on Your CI/CD Server
 In your CI/CD server build process, install Nanobox.
 You can use the Nanobox CI/CD Bootstrap script, or you can install Nanobox manually.

 ### Using the Nanobox CI Bootstrap